 Now we can run the

-meditations() function and get a random Marcus Aurelius quote (it’s just a coincidence that the function name is the same as the package name).
+caesar() function and make a Caesar cipher for that text (it’s just a coincidence that the function name is the same as the package name).

 For many research projects you’ll have data produced by some outside group (e.g. FBI, local police agencies) and you want to take that data and put it inside R to work on it.
 We call that reading data into R. R is capable of reading a number of different formats of data, which we will discuss in more detail in Chapter 4.
 Here, we will talk about the standard R data file only.

 As we learned above in Section 2.1.2, we need to set our working directory to the folder where the data is.
 For my own setup, R is already defaulted to the folder with this data so I do not need to set a working directory.
 For those following along on your own computer, make sure to set your working directory now.

 The object we loaded is called